Umm Qais, Jordan

 Soon after, the fortunes of Gadara improved rapidly and building was undertaken on a large scale, carried out for the love of Pompey's freed man Demetrius, who had been born there.

 During these early years of Roman rule, the Nabataeans (with their capital in Petra), controlled the trade routes as far north as Damascus.
 Unhappy with the competition, Mark Anthony dispatched King Herod the Great to weaken the Nabataeans, who finally gave up their northern interest in 31 BC.
 In appreciation for his efforts, Rome rewarded Herod with Gadara.

 The city reached its peak of prosperity in the 2nd century AD.
-New colonnaded streets, temples, theaters and baths sprouted.
-Meleagros compared Gadara with Athens, which testifies to the city's status as a creative center of Hellenism in the ancient Near East.
+New colonnaded streets, temples, theaters, and public baths sprouted.
+Meleagros compared Gadara with Athens, which testifies to the city's status as a creative center of Hellenism in ancient Near East.